JaynesRankedPugs/jaynerank.win/README.md

-# jaynerank.win

-Internal should be outside of the WWW root folder Public is where the root folder should be set to.
+# Jayne's server ranked PUGs ([Website](https://smug.jaynerank.win/))

+## Important
+Set your website's root folder to `public/`, we want to include files outside of what the normal users can access.